 And she's right about this.

-I mean, these are people that strap bombs on their own teenagers, and even younger.
+I mean, these are people that strap bombs on their own teenagers and even younger.

-Teach them all this hate, uh prepare them for all of this jihad for whatever you know convoluted reasons.
+Prepare them for all of this jihad for whatever, you know, convoluted reasons.

-Uh as long as the kid takes a neighbor out with him.
+As long as the kid takes a neighbor out with him.

-Bob and Lansing, Michigan.
+Bob in Lansing, Michigan.

 Welcome, sir, to the EIB network.